• Log in

 I also liked that I can track submissions directly in the dashboard and see conversion trends, which helps me optimize campaigns.
 For more advanced tracking, however, I’ve added Google Analytics integration or Facebook Pixel scripts and sometimes captured UTM parameters through thank-you pages.

 The only downside?
-There aren’t any pre-made styled templates, so you’ll have to spend a minute or two designing forms yourself.
+There aren’t any pre-made styled sign-up forms, so you’ll have to spend a minute or two designing forms yourself.

 Having managed several client databases within Brevo, I’ve found their segmentation and personalization capabilities are good enough for most small to mid-sized businesses.
 The platform allows you to create dynamic segments based on standard criteria like email engagement, geographic location, subscription source, or custom attributes you’ve collected.

 The personalization extends beyond just targeting the right segments—Brevo supports dynamic variables in both subject lines and email content.
-This makes messages feel individually crafted, even when sent to larger segments.
+There’s also 10 pre-made segment templates to get you on the right track, from new subscribers to users who unsubscribed after specific email campaigns.

 That said, there are some limitations I’ve noticed during my time with Brevo.
 While dynamic segments are easy to set up, more advanced filtering—like combining multiple behavioral triggers or creating deeply nested conditions—can feel limiting for teams for whom Brevo isn’t their first email marketing rodeo.

 Based on implementing Brevo across various client tech stacks, I’ve found their integration capabilities cover most essential needs for small to mid-sized businesses.
-The platform offers direct connections with popular tools like Shopify, WordPress, Salesforce, and WooCommerce, plus access to hundreds more through Zapier.
+I was able to connect Brevo with popular tools like Shopify, WordPress, Salesforce, and WooCommerce, plus access to hundreds more through Zapier.

 For more technical clients, Brevo’s RESTful API gives you the flexibility to build custom integrations when you need them.
 Developers will appreciate Brevo’s ability to handle transactional emails via API/SMTP.